-The rate of \$1,278 per semester for 2003-2004, which includes the Residence Hall Activity Fee (\$17) and Post Office Box Fee (\$6), is charged for a dual occupancy room in each of the residence halls operated by the University.
+The Housing rate per semester includes the Residence Hall Activity Fee (\$20) and Post Office Box Fee (\$10).
+For your planning purposes, the rate of \$1,374 for dual occupancy is effective for 2005-2006, and rates for new or renovated housing are \$1,452.
 The University reserves the right to require students to accept dual occupancy or, if a private room is available and requested, to pay an additional private room fee.
 It is the University's option to close any of its residence halls in any given semester or to reassign students to rooms at any time.
+Rates for future academic years will be posted on our web pages and available on campus once the rates have been established.